 Early History of the Ragen family

-Another 249 words (18 lines of text) covering the year 1172 is included under the topic Early Ragen History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Ragen research.
+Another 137 words (10 lines of text) covering the years 1172 and 1172 are included under the topic Early Ragen History in all our PDF Extended History products and printed products wherever possible.

 Ragen Spelling Variations

 The scribes who created documents long before either the Gaelic or English language resembled their standardized versions of today recorded words as they sounded.
 Consequently, in the Middle Ages the names of many people were recorded under different spellings each time they were written down.
 Research on the Ragen family name revealed numerous spelling variations, including Reagan, Regan, O'Regan, O'Reagan and others.